samipiercy/MDEF/docs/index.md

 ![](images/Cover2.jpg)

-Welcome to my site documenting my journey in the Master of Design for Emergent Futures.
+Welcome to my site documenting my journey for the Master in Design for Emergent Futures.